 5 Tips For Choosing Your General Contractor

-Most in construction would call it a love/hate relationship.
-Just like general contractors need consumers to help them make a living, the consumer can’t always live without the direction and knowledge of their newfound best friend for the next four-six months.
+General contractors – Most in construction would call it a love/hate relationship.
+Just like general contractors need consumers to help them make a living, the consumer can’t always live without the direction and knowledge of their newfound best friend for the next 4-6 months.

 As most people would agree, biting the bullet and deciding on your construction plans can be one of the toughest decisions you will ever make.
 But, it’s the job of the general contractor to make it as easy as possible for you and those involved with your construction plans, to find a stress-free environment when building your custom project.

-That is why I have put together a simple list of five takeaways that you can use to help find the perfect general contractor for your construction plans.
-Whether it is a screened porch, renovating your home, building a detached garage or new construction, this list will help you finally “bite the bullet” and help to get that project on the road to completion.
+That is why we have put together a simple list of five takeaways that you can use to help find the perfect general contractor for your next construction, addition, or remodeling project.
+Whether it is a screened porch, full-home renovation, building a detached garage, or new construction, this list will help you find the perfect partner to help to get that project on the road to completion.

-This should be a given.
-But, some general contractors are not insured or even hold a current up-to-date license which can make for a HUGE struggle and turn into a mess…quick!
-Once you have found a legitimate contractor who has a license, ensure that they are bonded to protect the consumer if the contractor fails to complete a job, does not pay for permits or fails to meet additional financial obligations (supplies, subcontractors or damage at the jobsite).
+This should be a given, but some general contractors are not insured or even hold a current up-to-date license.
+This can make for a HUGE struggle and turn into a mess…quick!
+Once you have found a legitimate contractor who has a license, ensure that they are bonded to protect the consumer if the contractor fails to complete a job, does not pay for permits, or fails to meet additional financial obligations such as building supplies, subcontractors, or damage at the job site.

-For a quick and easy reference, ask for the contractors license number and look them up online at the following state resource: https://nclbgc.org/search/license
+Do your research.
+For a quick and easy reference, ask for the contractor’s license number and look them up using the North Carolina Licensing Board for General Contractors online resource.

-Plus, signing on the dotted line with a contractor who has an insurance policy provides you with the peace of mind if something goes awry with the company or your project.
-Don’t be afraid to ask the general contractor for current copies of his insurance policies to make sure they are current.
+Besides, signing on the dotted line with a contractor who has an insurance policy protects you if something goes awry with the company or your project.
+Don’t be afraid to ask the general contractor for current copies of their insurance policies to make sure they are current and up to date.

 2. Do they have quality reviews?

-Online presence alone should tell you the WHOLE story of the general contractor you are looking to hire.
-But, to go a step further, check for quality reviews and referrals listed online.
-Quick tip, if the reviews don’t provide enough information, then I recommend contacting the contractor personally and asking for 3-5 previous clients who would willing to share their personal stories and experiences.
+An online presence alone should tell you the WHOLE story of the general contractor you are looking to hire but take it a step further.
+Check for quality reviews and referrals listed online.
+Quick tip, if the reviews don’t provide enough information, then we recommend contacting the contractor personally and asking for 3-5 references from previous clients who would willing to share their personal stories and experiences.

 FYI, look for reviews like these on our home page.